kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 }
 ```

 `ctrl.Manager` will implement `cluster.Aware`.
-It is the cluster provider's responsibility
+As specified in the `Provider` interface,
-to call `Engage` and `Disengage` on a `ctrl.Manager` instance when clusters join or leave
+it is the cluster provider's responsibility to call `Engage` and `Disengage` on a `ctrl.Manager`
-the set of target clusters that should be reconciled.
+instance when clusters join or leave the set of target clusters that should be reconciled.

 The internal `ctrl.Manager` implementation in turn will call `Engage` and `Disengage` on all
 its runnables that are cluster-aware (i.e. that implement the `cluster.Aware` interface).